TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-computer-graphics.md

 As GPUs became ever faster, it got harder and harder to keep them fed.
 Tesselation adds a set of shaders that take coarse grained geometry as input and generate much finer grained geometry.
 In principle this expands hardware support further left in the graphics pipeline into the Simplify stage.
 In practice, to make use of tesselation you need to change the way that content is created so that it matches the expected inputs for tesselation.
 You need to take extra care where separately tessellated objects meet to ensure that they are tessellated the same way and there are no cracks.
 For most purposes, tesselation was too difficult to make use of.

-Historically APIs had been single threaded.
+Historically, APIs had been single threaded.
 Only a single CPU core could be used to interact with the graphics API.
 That core spent most of its time at 100% utilization.
 This generation of APIs added limited support for multi-threading.
-While only one thread could communicate with the GPU, other threads could be used to fill command and vertex buffers ready to be transferred over.
+While only one thread could communicate with the GPU, other threads could be used to fill vertex buffers ready to be transferred over.

 Finally, the APIs added support for compute shaders.
 These provide the ability to use the GPU's parallel execution units for arbitrary non-graphical computation.
 For realtime 3D that could include things like physics and simulation engines.
 Each frame, the CPU had to invoke the compute shader, get the results, use them to update the 3D scene and then coordinate the rest of the graphics pipeline to render the new scene.